jforget/raku-Hamilton2/README.md

 France  is  split  into  _régions_,  which  are  in  turn  split  into _départements_.
 For the purpose of  this project, we put aside Corsica and overseas  regions, so the  resulting graph is connected.
-A doubly Hamiltonian path  is an hamiltonian path  crossing each one of  the 94 departments, with  the additional  constraint that when  narrowing the view on any single region, the partial path is still Hamiltonian.
+A doubly Hamiltonian path  is an Hamiltonian path  crossing each one of  the 94 departments, with  the additional  constraint that when  narrowing the view on any single region, the partial path is still Hamiltonian.